 Table Of Contents

-Does Fasting Lower Blood Pressure
+The Science Behind Does Fasting Affect Blood Pressure

 How Fasting Affects Heart and Blood Pressure

 Fasting is the process of not eating for a set period.
 This allows the body to cleanse itself of toxins and other unnecessary materials.
 We can do it for different reasons, including purging, weight loss, detoxification, and simply feeling better in general.